positron-solutions/dslide/README.md

 Once the global minor mode, `dslide-mode` is active, additional bindings in `dslide-mode-map` are active in every buffer so that you can integrate other buffers into your presentation.
 (Tracking which buffers are part of a presentation is still a topic under consideration 🚧)

-<a id="orgcde437b"></a>

-### Secondary Commands 🚧
+-   Secondary Commands 🚧

     Because you might want to play a video or take a branch in the presentation and then exit that branch, the plan is to overload the `dslide-deck-start` binding within presentations to enter / exit these branches.

-<a id="org9b3f14d"></a>
+<a id="org498f627"></a>

-## Hooks
+### Hooks

 Beware of using the normal `dslide-mode-hook` 😱 because it runs **in the base buffer** ⚠️.
 If you use that hook to remap faces or add a bunch of styling, state will be copied to the indirect buffer but then linger in your base buffer.
 Instead, use `dslide-start-hook`. 💡